 The temple is dedicated to my favourite Egyptian god, Horus, who is one cool looking dude with a buff body and the head of a falcon, often topped with the double crown of Upper and Lower Egypt.
 This is the imposing entrance to the Temple of Horus and you can see his image on both sides of the pylons.

 I had to crop this photo to cut out the hundreds of tourists who were between me and the temple entrance.
 Here is what is looks like without the people.
 For a very modest price we were able to buy a CD produced by a friend of Ahmed’s, with thousands of pictures of every aspect of every major temple or site in Egypt, including the interiors where tourists are often not allowed to take pictures.

 Notice the two statues of Horus as a falcon that stand beside the entrance.

 Here is a plan of the temple.
-Like most in Egyptian there is a large entrance which leads to an inner court which in turn leads to the hypostyle (essentially a large room made up of many columns) and finally the sanctuary.
+Like most in Egypt there is a large entrance which leads to an inner court which in turn leads to the hypostyle (essentially a large room made up of many columns) and finally the sanctuary.

 What follows are some of the photos I took inside the temple.
 It is truly an amazing place.

 This is Alison inside the inner court.

 Note the statue of Horus beside the pronaos (entrance to the hypostyle hall), considered to be the finest example of Horus in falcon form in existence.
 It took some patience, but I did get this photo, sans any of the Chinese tourists who mobbed it for a good twenty minutes before moving on.

 The pillars in the hypostyle are almost completely covered in hieroglyphs and you can still see traces of the paint that would have made these columns spectacular when they were new.

 More traces of paint on the ceiling of of the entrance.